GoInterject/GoInterject.github.io/wAbout/Logging-In-Enterprise.md

 	{file: "LogoutForget", type: "png", site: "Add-in", cat: "Login Manager", sub: "", report: "", ribbon: "", config: ""}, {file: "ClearLoginCookies", type: "png", site: "Add-in", cat: "Diagnostics", sub: "Clear External Login Cookies", report: "", ribbon: "Advanced", config: ""}
 	]
 description: Logging in is simple and fast!
-Interject will remember your login and sign you in automatically subsequent visits.You can also add multiple logins and switch accounts easily.
+Interject will remember your login and sign you in automatically subsequent visits.
+You can also add multiple logins and switch accounts easily.
 ---
 * * *